aarush0/MCA_Project/README.md

 Files to preprocess videos, and convert videos into frames, and store them as np arrays.

 # mca_vgg.py
-Use VGG to extract features from frames and trains a NN to classify them into 4 emotions
+Use VGG to extract features from frames and trains a NN to classify them into 4 emotions.

+# main.py
+Displays results from various modalities using pre trained models.